RSF-25-15-00300-LD50-cytotoxicity/ChEMBL35_compare_mouseLD50-cellsCC50/README.md

-The code in this repo is highly dependent on R ecosystem [1t] in general and Tidyverse [2t], and several readily available libraries [3t-5t].
-Also, for some tasks D3.js is used [6t, https://observablehq.com/@d3/sankey/2?collection=@d3/d3-sankey], which is basically another one whole universe of tools for data analysis and visualization on par with Tidyverse in its scale.
+The code in this repo is highly dependent on R ecosystem [1t] in general and Tidyverse [2t], and several readily available libraries [3t-5t, 8t-14t].
+Also, for some tasks D3.js is used [6t, https://observablehq.com/@d3/sankey/2?collection=@d3/d3-sankey], which is basically another one whole-universe of tools for data analysis and visualization on par with Tidyverse in its scale.
 Some vizualizations are hard, thus InkScape [7t] is some times used to make aesthetical adjustments.

+Publicly available MACCS keys (see for example: https://www.mayachemtools.org/docs/modules/pdf/MACCSKeys.pdf) are used to work with the chemical structures.
+Actually, for this purpose we typically use MNA-descriptors developed in LSFBD (https://en.ibmc.msk.ru/departments?view=article&id=26:laboratory-of-structure-function-based-drug-design&catid=10:data).
+However, despite the fact that algorithm of MNA generation is described and available [15t], current realization of the generator is proprietary; thus, the data on MNA are not presented in this repo, only final results are available.

 Data References: